-- 1. The actuary shall determine Prudent Estimate Assumptions used in the calculation for each Risk Factor that is not prescribed or is not stochastically modeled.
+1. The actuary shall determine Prudent Estimate Assumptions used in the calculation for each Risk Factor that is not prescribed or is not stochastically modeled.
 The Prudent Estimate Assumptions shall vary from Scenario to Scenario as appropriate.
 A Prudent Estimate Assumption is developed by applying a Margin to Anticipated Experience for the Risk Factor.
-The Prudent Estimate Assumption for each Risk Factor shall be: - a.
-Consistent with the general concepts stated in Section 4 herein; - b.
-Based on any relevant and credible experience that is available, including, but not limited to, the company's own experience studies and industry experience studies; and - c.Set to produce, together with other Prudent Estimate Assumptions, an overall value for the Reported Amount that is consistent with the stated level of conservatism in statutory reserves; where the level of conservatism in statutory reserves is not explicit, the actuary should assume the overall margin is at the 65 CTE level; and - d.c.
-Supported by a documented process to reassess the appropriateness of the assumptions in future valuations.
+The Prudent Estimate Assumption for each Risk Factor shall be:

-- 2. Anticipated Experience.
+- a.
+Consistent with the general concepts stated in Section 4 herein; - Based on any relevant and credible experience that is available, including, but not limited to, the company's own experience studies and industry experience studies; and - c.
+Supported by a documented process to reassess the appropriateness of the assumptions in future valuations. - 2.
+Anticipated Experience.
 The actuary shall use company experience, if relevant and credible, to establish Anticipated Experience for any Risk Factor.
 To the extent that company experience is not available or credible, the actuary may use industry experience or other data to establish Anticipated Experience, making modifications as needed to reflect the actuary's expectation of the risk. - 3.
 In setting the Margin for a Risk Factor, the actuary must assure that: - a.
 The Margin is directly related to uncertainty in the Risk Factor, whereby the greater the uncertainty, the larger the required Margin, with the Margin added or subtracted as needed to produce a larger Reported Amount than would otherwise result without it; - b.
 Larger Margins are used if experience data are lacking or limited than would be the case if abundant and relevant experience data are available; - c.
 The Margin satisfies any further conditions set forth by this report and applicable Actuarial Standards of Practice with respect to Margins or Prudent Estimate Assumptions for the Risk Factor. - 4.
 In addition, in setting the Margin for a Risk Factor, the actuary must consider: - a.
 That larger Margins may be required to reflect contingencies related to policyholder behavior in situations where a given policyholder action results in the surrender or exercise of a valuable option; and - b.
-The margin should also reflect the extent to which the experience assumption is dynamically tied to the stochastically modeled elements, and therefore has variation already built into the base assumption; and - b.c.
-The magnitude of fluctuation in the historical experience of the company for the Risk Factor as measured by the standard deviation around the mean or other standard statistical measure (if meaningful historical experience data are available for the Risk Factor).
+The margin should also reflect the extent to which the experience assumption is dynamically tied to the stochastically modeled elements, and therefore has variation already built into the base assumption; and - c.
+The magnitude of fluctuation in the historical experience of the company for the Risk Factor, as measured by the standard deviation around the mean or other standard statistical measure (if meaningful historical experience data are available for the Risk Factor).

-[Note: Explicit guidance as to the determination of aggregate margins and prudent estimates (PBA guidance) relating to policies valued under a Principles-Based Approach, will be in place once Principles-Based Reserves become effective.
-LCWG would anticipate that aggregate margins and prudent estimates relating to the policies valued under the existing formula-based approach would be determined on a basis that is reasonably consistent with the PBA guidance.
-Further discussion as to determination of aggregate margins and prudent estimates relating to the policies valued under the policies valued under the existing formula-based approach may be required.]
+[Note: Explicit guidance as to the determination of aggregate margins and prudent estimates (PBA guidance) relating to policies valued under a principle-based approach, will be in place once principle-based reserves become effective.
+C3WG would anticipate that aggregate margins and prudent estimates relating to the policies valued under the existing formula-based approach would be determined on a basis that is reasonably consistent with the PBA guidance.
+Further discussion as to determination of aggregate margins and prudent estimates relating to the policies valued under the existing formula-based approach may be required.]